 University partnerships: IN2NYC facilitates partnerships between partner schools and entrepreneurs that help partner schools further their missions and goals, while enabling entrepreneurs to qualify for cap-exempt H-1B visas.
 Entrepreneurs selected to participate in the program will enter into collaborative agreements with their partner schools that clearly describe how they will further the mission and goals of their partner school (such as by mentoring students, teaching a class, contributing to academic research, developing curricula, etc.).
 In addition, IN2NYC entrepreneurs will lease work space in their partner school’s incubator and receive access to office amenities, support services, and technical equipment.

 Establishment of employer-employee relationships: IN2NYC can provide entrepreneurs with the connections and resources to establish suitable boards of directors for their companies, which can then petition U.S. Citizenship and Immigration Services (USCIS) on behalf of the company for H-1B status for the entrepreneur.

 How does IN2NYC help New Yorkers?

 IN2NYC brings entrepreneurs and potential new employment opportunities, services, and revenue streams into neighborhoods across New York City’s five boroughs.
 According to academic research, each tech sector job creates approximately 4-7 additional jobs in the surrounding metropolitan area.
 This program thus has the potential to create hundreds of new jobs across New York City.

-Additionally, while building their businesses, IN2NYC entrepreneurs are required to serve local university communities, such as by contributing to academic research, developing curricula, and/or serving as mentors and employers for CUNY students.
+Additionally, while building their businesses, IN2NYC entrepreneurs are required to serve local university communities, such as by contributing to academic research, developing curricula, and/or serving as mentors and employers for CUNY and NYU students.

 Who is eligible to participate in IN2NYC?